-The purpose of this section is to describe the \textit{structured spike and slab prior} \citep{NIPS2014_5464}, but first we briefly review the conventional spike and slab prior \citep{mitchell1988a, titsias2011a, JMLR:v14:hernandez-lobato13a}.
-For $\x \in \mathbb{R}^D$, the spike and slab prior distribution is given by
+The purpose of this section is to describe the \textit{structured spike-and-slab prior} \citep{NIPS2014_5464}, but first we briefly review the conventional spike-and-slab prior \citep{mitchell1988a}.
+For $\x \in \mathbb{R}^D$, the spike-and-slab prior distribution is given by

 where $\delta\left(x\right)$ is the Dirac delta function and $p_0, \rho_0$ and $\tau_0$ are hyperparameters.
-In particular, $p_0$ is the prior probability of a given variable being active, i.e. $p(x_i \neq 0) = p_0$, and $\rho_0, \tau_0$ are the prior mean and variance, respectively, of the active variables.
-The spike and slab prior in eq. \eqref{eq_spike_and_slab} is also known as the Bernoulli-Gaussian prior since the prior can decomposed as
+In particular, $p_0$ is the prior probability of a given variable being active, that is $p(x_i \neq 0) = p_0$, and $\rho_0, \tau_0$ are the prior mean and variance, respectively, of the active variables.
+The spike-and-slab prior in eq. \eqref{eq_spike_and_slab} is also known as the Bernoulli-Gaussian prior since the prior can decomposed as